PdoyleC/Watch_Blog/README.md

 # Security
-- The SECRET_KEY has been changed since the second commit / push to GitHut, and env.py placed into gitignore.
+- The SECRET_KEY has been changed since the second commit / push to GitHub, and env.py placed into gitignore.

 # Media